jamesjharper/integra8/examples/README.md

-## Suite Concurrency
+# Suite Concurrency

-## Test Context
+# Test Context
-Integra8 supports a concept of context which can be used for managing state between tests and forwarding command line parameters within a test applications.
+Integra8 supports a notion of context, which can be used for managing state between tests and forwarding command line parameters within a test applications.

 ```rust
 use reqwest;